Wall Art Trends for 2020-2021

 The 2020 Black Lives Matter Movement has done wonders for the creative Indigenous community as well, as support for our First Nations people soars.
 And the focus this year is on ethical Aboriginal art that is, art that is obtained at fair prices.
 After all, artists like Dorothy Napangardi, don’t just benefit – but when a fair price is paid for their work, their communities benefit too.
 We love the earthy tones of Goompi Ugerabah, an upcoming artist who grew up in the Ngnarangwal and Minjungbal tribal areas (Gold Coast and Tweed Heads).

 In contrast, Jeanie Napangardi Lewis uses high contrasting colours to tell Dreaming stories and those of her country in Mina Mina.
 Jukurrpa (Dreaming) comes from Mina Mina, a very important women’s Dreaming site far to the west of Yuendumu near Lake Mackay and the Western Australian border.

 We expect this is just the beginning of an ongoing trend towards a want for greater understanding of Aboriginal culture – with artwork being one of the primary mediums for them to communicate their cultural histories and stories.

-Each of our giclée artworks is printed using museum-quality pigment inks, on Hahnemühle 308g 100% cotton archival rag paper to ensure their quality and longevity.
-For more tips on how to select, frame and look after your artwork, check out our previous blog: The Extensive Online Art Prints Guide.
-We’ve loved uncovering these wall art trends that have emerged in 2021.
-We hope you’ve been inspired!
+For more tips on how to select, frame and look after your artwork, check out my previous blog: The Extensive Online Art Prints Guide.
+I've enjoyed uncovering these wall art trends that have emerged in 2020-2021.
+I hope you’ve been inspired!